AEPS E-learning platform

 • Olivier Thaon

-Technical aspects of remote assessment will be covered in your remote assessment induction and in the Remote Assessment Step by Step Guide.
-The remote assessment is identical in format...
+Technical aspects of remote assessment will be covered in your remote assessment induction and in the User guide for Examiner.
+The remote assessment is identical in format to the...

 FAQs